 The ramparts, remarkably well preserved, were built entirely from dressed stone.

-The Khalef tower, resembling a Roman lighthouse and built upon a hill, took the lead from the Ribat tower, 50 metres shorter.
+The Khalef tower, resembling a Roman lighthouse and built upon a hill, took the lead from the Ribat watchtower, towering 50 metres above it.
 Integrated into a fortress, the Kasbah, built in the following centuries, it dominates the whole medina.
 Recently, the superb archaeological museum of the city was moved beneath its courtyard.

 As for the Great Mosque, it has a surprisingly military appearance.
 Neighbour to the arsenal, it was a veritable fortress as well as a place of worship with its crenellated walls, its large corner towers that could accommodate war machines.
 One of these, topped with a dome, served as a minaret – as the mosque is devoid of them.

 Inside, again the austerity is striking.
 The hall of prayer, all in dressed stone, is of a great simplicity, punctuated by short but massive pillars holding up large horseshoe arches.

 One of the characteristic decorative elements of this period is the juxtaposition of multiple niches, sometimes accompanied by rosettes or emphasised using concentric arches.

 One such element can be found in the Great Mosque of Sousse, decorating the mihrab (niche indicating the direction of prayer), as well as on the facades of several buildings such as the Sidi Ali Ammar mosque and the Kubba Bin Al-K’haoui dome.